dcunited001/dcunited001.github.io/_posts/2019-04-16-fear-is-the-mind-killer.md

   information -- darkness.
 Darkness is not always benefit evil, good can also be strengthened or galvanized against evil in darkness.

 # Gestalt Of Fear: The Outlines Between The Known And The Unknown

-### People Fear What They Do Not Understand

 - (1) if people fear what they do not understand … then why do they not fear society’s abundantly lacking understanding of the tactics